- Students will demonstrate an ability to apply knowledge of mathematics, science, and engineering.

 VSR: Values, Ethics and Social Responsibility (0-3 hours)

 INF: Information Literacy (0-3 hours)

-- USC ENGL 102 or any approved overlay or stand-alone Carolina Core INF course
+- Any approved overlay or stand-alone Carolina Core INF course.

 2. Other General Requirements (17 hours)